 Thank you for your continued support and patience during this extremely difficult time whilst we have continued to deliver services in line with COVID Government advice.

 26th March 2021 – we have published our plan for reintroducing services in line with the planned easing of restrictions – click here to read the plan.

 We continue to deliver our services in line with the latest COVID Government guidance and review these arrangements on a regular basis.
 Currently our services look like this;

 - We will continue to provide a range of front-line tenancy, rent collection and support services.
 Wherever possible, our staff will be working from home and will respond to customer calls, emails, letters, social media enquiries and texts.
-They will continue to talk to you about any issues related to your tenancy and provide any necessary support over the phone or online.
+From the 12th April we are able to undertake essential home visits in line with our Working Safely Commitment (see video below).